kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/Offline.md

 ### Asset Playback

-To override the default (streaming) playback URL with a downloaded file, the application provides a delegate to the player.
+To override the default (streaming) playback URL with a downloaded file, the application provides a delegate to the Player.

 * Android: Set `CustomSourceURLProvider` in `PlayerViewController` to an implementation of `PlayerViewController.SourceURLProvider`
 * iOS: Set `customSourceURLProvider` in `KPViewController` to an implementation of `KPSourceURLProvider`

 The delegate contains a single method that, given an entryId, returns an alternative (local) asset URL.
-If the method returns null, the player uses the default playback URL.
+If the method returns null, the Player uses the default playback URL.
 The method is meant to be hooked to a Download Manager's lookup function.

 The Custom URL provider is called at the beginning of every playback.
 This allows the application to change